pivotal/docs-platform-automation/docs/before-you-begin/git-repo-layout.md

 ## Recommended File Structure

-You now have both a local git repo and a remote on GitHub.
+You now have both a local Git repo and a remote on GitHub.
 The above commands give you the recommended structure for a Platform Automation configuration repo: